Women in Iran: Islamic Republic of Iran

-After the death of Ayatollah Khomeini, many of the restrictions on women were lifted.
-The government tried to stabilize population growth by distributing contraceptives often for free of charge.
+For a period after the death of Ayatollah Khomeini, some restrictions on women were eased.
+The government tried to stabilize population growth by not only allowing, but distributing contraceptives- often free of charge.
 This caused the fertility rate to decline from 3.2 to 2.3 children per woman, which was one of the lowest rates in the Middle East.
 In 1992, the High Council of the Integration Revolution adopted a set of Employment Policies for women, that encouraged the integration of women into the labor force while still emphasizing the importance of family roles for women.
-Women were encouraged to enter gynecology, pharmacology, midwifery, and laboratory work.
-Although they continued to be prevented by certain professors as 'Islamically inappropriate'.
-In 1990 the field of law was open to women and they were permitted in the Special Civic Courts, although they cannot serve as judges.
+Women were granted access to the fields of gynecology, pharmacology, midwifery and laboratory work, though certain university professors prevented women from such professions deeming them 'Islamically inappropriate'.
+In 1990 the field of law was open to women and they were permitted in the Special Civic Courts, though they were banned from serve as judges.
+Without female Judges, it is much harder for women to pass laws granting them freedom, or to fight those that restrict their freedom.
+Later the Islamist leaders allowed women to become Judges, but restricted them from signing orders.